MicrosoftDocs/xamarin-docs/docs/mac/app-fundamentals/databinding.md

 Data binding with a Collection View is very much like binding with a Table View, as an Array Controller is used to provide data for the collection.
 Since the collection view doesn't have a preset display format, more work is required to provide user interaction feedback and to track user selection.

 > [!IMPORTANT]
-> **NOTE:** Due to an issue in Xcode 7 and macOS 10.11 (and greater), Collection Views are unable to be used inside of a Storyboard (.storyboard) files.
+> Due to an issue in Xcode 7 and macOS 10.11 (and greater), Collection Views are unable to be used inside of a Storyboard (.storyboard) files.
 As a result, you will need to continue to use .xib files to define your Collection Views for your Xamarin.Mac apps.
 Please see our [Collection Views](~/mac/user-interface/collection-view.md) documentation for more information.

 <!--KKM 012/16/2015 - Once Apple fixes the issue with Xcode and Collection Views in Storyboards, we can uncomment this section.